jeancarl/tjbot-labs/emotional-light/nodejs/README.md

       });
     ```

+    This code extracts out the emotion that is most prevalent in the utterance.

 15. In order for TJBot to shine a color, we need to configure it with a LED.
 Add `"led"` to the array of the first argument to the TJBot constructor.

     ```